News on field service management and optimization

 • Rationalize scheduling by considering the employee’s actual starting location,

-• Revise reporting models to include these new criteria.
+• Review reporting models to include these new criteria.

-💡 Good to know: In the event of a dispute, judges may require the reconstruction of working times over several years, with late payment interest and damages as a bonus.
+💡 Good to know: In case of litigation, judges may require the reconstruction of working times over several years, with late payment interest and damages on top.

 Cadulis and Travel Time: Turning a Constraint into an Opportunity

-Cadulis didn’t wait for this ruling to anticipate the issue.
+Cadulis didn’t wait for this decision to anticipate the issue.
 Our platform already takes all journeys into account when calculating intervention times.
 And that’s not all:

-• Journeys are automatically calculated from the employee’s starting address (home or depot),
+• Journeys are automatically calculated from the employee’s departure address (home or depot),

 • Detailed exports allow you to visualize time spent on the road,